2020 Best Invention

 Chapter 9 Bankruptcy

-Since Chapter 9 does not cover states or territories of the United States, Congress had to pass the 2016 Puerto Rico Oversight, Management, and Economic Stability Act to allow the U.S. territory access to bankruptcy protection.[5]
+Since Chapter 9 does not cover states or territories outside of the United States, Congress had to pass the 2016 Puerto Rico Oversight, Management, and Economic Stability Act to allow the U.S. territory access to bankruptcy protection.

 Chapter 12 Bankruptcy

-A Chapter 12 bankruptcy gives family farmers and those operating a commercial fishing operation the ability to reorganize their debt without having to go through the expensive Chapter 11 bankruptcy process.
-It works similar to a Chapter 13 but includes specific provisions to deal with the unique nature of farming and fishing operations.
+It works similar to a Chapter 13, but includes specific provisions to deal with the unique nature of family farming and family fishermen operations.
 Once the Chapter 12 repayment plan is completed, the filer receives a bankruptcy discharge.

 Chapter 15 Bankruptcy